popolonfr/Flash-ROM-SCC-Cartridge/README.md

 The number of SCC Mapper segments usable by the Rom will remain 256 and will not be suitable for large Roms which need more segments; in this case, it will be necessary to use the 16-bit register mode of the Mapper from the developer version of the cartridge.

-Offset_L and Offset_H form a single register and are only present on the user and developer versions of the cartridge.
+**Offset_L** and **Offset_H** form a single register and are only present on the user and developer versions of the cartridge.
 Bits d0 to d13 represent the number of an 8 KB segment and allow manipulation of up to 128 MB of flash memory.
 Currently, the cartridge only uses 16 MB of memory.
 This register is accessible at address 3800h~3801h but is mirrored from 3802h to 3FFFh.

+**Offset (ver 2 MB)** is only present on the basic version of the cartridge.
+Bits d0 to d7 represent the number of an 8 KB segment and allow manipulation of up to 2 MB of flash memory.
+This register is only accessible at address 3FFFh.